elegant-scipy/elegant-scipy/markdown/ch8.markdown

 <!-- exercise begin -->

-**Challenge:** add a step to the start of the pipe to unzip the data so you don't have to keep a decompressed version on your hard drive.
+*Challenge:* add a step to the start of the pipe to unzip the data so you don't have to keep a decompressed version on your hard drive.
 Yes, unzip can be streamed, too!

-**Hint:** The `tarfile` package, part of Python's standard library, allows you to open tar files (even compressed ones) as if they were normal files.
+*Hint:* The `tarfile` package, part of Python's standard library, allows you to open tar files (even compressed ones) as if they were normal files.

 <!-- exercise end -->

-## Conclusions

 We hope to have shown you at least a hint that streaming in Python can be easy when you use a few abstractions, like the ones Toolz provides.